paulngatia/PHASE-3-PROJECT/README.md

 * Some features are similar to one another, such as **extraction_type**, **extraction_type_group**, and **extraction_type_class**, as well as **waterpoint_type** and **waterpoint_type_group**.
 In order to reduce the dimensionality of the data, the most generic columns for each overlapped column were kept since the same information being represented at many levels would raise multicollinearity concerns.
 * Checking for validity in the data, the dataset was checked for any duplicated values and outliers.
 The duplicated records were not dropped as it does not mean that they were similar wells but just built under the same project.
 We also chose not to drop the outliers, as it did not display erroneous data but will be further looked into in the analysis section.
-* After cleaning the dataset, we need to bring uniformity by formatting and the columns to be readable and easily interpretable.So we defined functions to make these possible.
+* After cleaning the dataset, we need to bring uniformity by formatting and the columns to be readable and easily interpretable.
+So I defined functions to make these possible.
 ---
 ---